tc98100/Auspedition/README.md

 # The AusPedition project

-*(Note: this is a backup of our original project from github.sydney.edu.au, in case the latter becomes unavaliable later)*
+*(Note: This is a backup of the original project from github.sydney.edu.au, in case the latter becomes unavaliable later)*

 ## Project Description
 AusPedition is a website for the people who are interested in visting Asutralia and it provides them with basic information about the destinations, attractions and so on.